SergioRoldan/Seths-Network/README.md

 - Components: Component decorator allows you to mark a class as an Angular component and provide additional metadata that determines how the component should be processed, instantiated and used at runtime.
 Components are the most basic building block of an UI in an Angular application.
 An Angular application is a tree of Angular components.
 Angular components are a subset of directives.
 Unlike directives, components always have a template and only one component can be instantiated per an element in a template.

 - Modules: Angular defines the NgModule, which differs from and complements the JavaScript (ES2015) module.
 An NgModule declares a compilation context for a set of components that is dedicated to an application domain, a workflow, or a closely related set of capabilities.
-An NgModule can associate its components with related code, such as services, to form functional units.

-Every Angular app has a root module, conventionally named AppModule, which provides the bootstrap mechanism that launches the application.
+An NgModule can associate its components with related code, such as services, to form functional units.Every Angular app has a root module, conventionally named AppModule, which provides the bootstrap mechanism that launches the application.
 An app typically contains many functional modules.

 The app uses angular and bootstrap styles.

-The app uses angular directives to generate the templates reactively using the MVC model among the ones we can find ngFor, ngIf, {{}} (controller to view binding), [ngModel] (bidirecctional binding between view and controller), [ngClass], [style]...
+The app uses angular directives to generate the templates reactively using the MVC model among the ones we can find: ngFor, ngIf, {{}} (controller to view binding), [ngModel] (view to controller binding), [ngClass], [style]...

-The app uses angular HTTP, Forms, Browser and Routing modules
+The app uses angular HTTP, Forms, Browser and Routing modules.

-Web3 uses events thrown by the smart contract to update the local database and truffle-contracts to interact with this contracts
+Web3 uses events thrown by the smart contract to update the local database and truffle-contracts to interact with this contracts.

-NeDB is used an indexedDB storing information in the browser
+NeDB is used an indexedDB storing information in the browser.

-The app uses web3utils for hashing through soliditySha3 to commpute keccak256 hash exactly in the same way than solidity to make sure that the signatures are correctly generated and will be correctly verified
+The app uses web3utils for hashing through soliditySha3 to commpute keccak256 hash exactly in the same way that solidity does to make sure that the signatures are correctly generated and will be correctly verified.

 ## Project folder distribution